Why is Body Language Relevant?

 Gender differences: Interestingly, women tend to have better perception and interpretation of body language than men.
 This is perhaps a feature of evolutionary survival since females needed these skills to reduce their physical vulnerability to males and the consequential threat to life, limb, and offspring.
 Females might not be so physically vulnerable in modern times, but their kinesic capabilities generally continue typically to be stronger than the male of the species.
 Thus, women tend to be able to employ body language (for sending and interpreting signals) more effectively than men.

-Katherine Benziger's theories of brain types and thinking styles provides a useful additional perspective.
+Katherine Benziger's theories of brain types and thinking styles provide a useful additional perspective.
 Women tend to have more empathic sensitivity than men, which naturally aids their awareness and capabilities.
 Aside from gender differences, men and women with strong empathic sensitivity (typically right-basal or rear brain bias) tend to be better at picking up signals.

 The Six Universal Facial Expressions

-It is now generally accepted that certain basic facial expressions of human emotion are recognized around the world - and that the use and recognition of these expressions is genetically inherited rather than socially conditioned or learned.
+It is now generally accepted that certain basic facial expressions of human emotion are recognized around the world - and that the use and recognition of these expressions are genetically inherited rather than socially conditioned or learned.

 While there have been found to be minor variations and differences among obscurely isolated tribes-people, the following basic human emotions are generally used, recognized, and part of humankind's genetic character: